 All system anomalies or failures are analysed not only by the Flight Control Team but also by an Engineering Support Team (EST).

 The EST comprises experts from the industrial partners that developed Columbus and its various module subsystems.
 For payload anomalies, the individual Science Centres lead the diagnosis and correction efforts.
 The Flight Control Team at Col-CC is responsible for coordinating and implementing the resulting corrective actions.

 Columbus payload operations

-In comparison to NASA and Russia, the European ISS infrastructure is much more decentralised and is based on nine Science Centres (USOCs) located in those European countries that contribute to ESA's Human Spaceflight Programme.
+In comparison to NASA and Russia, the European ISS infrastructure is much more decentralised and is based on seven Science Centres (USOCs) located in those European countries that contribute to ESA's Human Spaceflight Programme.

 Depending on the scientific programme planned by the USOCs, Col-CC must integrate and coordinate activities to ensure that hardware, software, communications and astronaut time are all available as scheduled to perform the required experiments.
 Col-CC must also coordinate payload operations with the other ISS control centres.

 The Columbus FCT is responsible for enabling a specific experiment's operation and for maintaining contact with the ISS Payload Operations Center, Huntsville, Alabama, USA, during NASA experiments taking place in Columbus.